rdkcentral/Thunder/docs/plugin/interfaces/guidelines.md

 Overall, interface-based development promotes a modular, flexible, and maintainable codebase that is easier to work with and extend over time.

-To exploit these advantages to the fullest, Thunder uses Interfaces defintions between plugins and internally.
+To exploit these advantages to the fullest, Thunder uses Interfaces definitions between plugins and internally.
 The interface definitions created for Thunder should adhere to certain rules/recommendations and guidelines.
 This document describes these Rules/Recommendations and guidelines for designing a good interface and the syntax to be used to describe the interface.

 Rule, Recommendation or guideline {#RuleRecommendationGuideline}
 =================================